ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					flag the target step as allowed to be actualised

+				# not theoretically reachable given current procedural "rules"
-				# For example, EVEL standing order suspension
+				# for example, EVEL standing order suspension
 				# the bridge is closed so steps on the far side cannot be reached unless the bridge opens
 				otherwise if the route value is 'untraversable'
-				# Not theoretically reachable given current procedural "rules"

 					flag target step as not currently actualisable

+				# theoretically reachable given current procedural "rules"
-				# Future potential state
+				# future potential state
-				# For example, a question on a fatal motion has not been put because no fatal motion has been tabled yet and may possibly never be
+				# for example, a question on a fatal motion has not been put because no fatal motion has been tabled yet and may possibly never be
-				# Theoretically reachable given current procedural "rules"
 				otherwise if the route value is NULL or FALSE

 					flag target step as not yet actualisable